 Trillion Dollar Coach: The Leadership Handbook of Silicon Valley’s Bill Campbell (Amazon UK, US) is a book about a man who helped build some of America’s greatest companies, including Apple and Google.
 A former college football player and coach, Bill didn’t enter the business world until he was thirty nine.
 Moving quickly though through executive roles, he went on to coach the likes of Steve Jobs, Larry Page, Eric Schmidt, Ben Horowitz and Bill Gurley, to name just a few.
 He passed away in 2016, leaving a legacy of growing companies, successful people and an enormous amount of respect.
 The book is essential reading for any manager or leader operating in a fast-moving, high growth business.
-This post is a summary of Bill Campbell’s approach towards management, leadership & coaching.
-Hopefully it will wet your appetite for more.
-You can also sign up to my monthly Newsletter: a curation of blogs, articles, books and podcasts about the future of leadership.Continue reading

-The Coaching Habit: Say Less, Ask More & Change the Way You Lead Forever (Amazon UK, US) is one of the best books I’ve read for managers and leaders who want to use a coaching approach with their employees but don’t have the time or inclination for formal training.
+The Coaching Habit: Say Less, Ask More & Change the Way You Lead Forever (Amazon UK, US) is one of the best books I’ve read for managers and leaders who want to use a coach approach with their employees but don’t have the time or inclination for formal training.
 It’s short on theory but long on practical tools and techniques that are a shot to the heart of great coaching.

 The author identifies seven questions to ask when taking a coach-approach towards engaging with your team.
 Rather than spoil the book, I’ll share two challenges that he identifies for anyone seeking to be a better coach-manager or coach-leader.

 The words coaching and mentoring are often used interchangeably, though there are in fact important differences.
 In his book Coaching for Performance (Amazon UK, US), the late Sir John Whitmore, explains what the difference between coaching and mentoring is.
 Whitmore is the founder of the coaching movement in the UK.
 The book is widely considered to be the industry gold standard for performance based coaching.

 What does it take to be a great mentor?
 Talking at the launch of the Forward Partners mentor network event I shared my thoughts about mentoring entrepreneurs (Forward Partners are a leading London-based early-stage venture capital firm).
 I talked about the importance of listening and understanding, before giving advice, and suggested some questions that mentors can ask to helpfully open up a mentor conversation.